nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 #### <a id="help"></a>Help Command
 Format: `help`

 Looking for help?
-If you ever need a reminder on how to input certain commands or have some troubleshooting issues, you can easily access the ‘help’ command which will guide you to the right direction.
+If you ever need a reminder on how to input certain commands or have some troubleshooting issues, you can easily access the ‘help�?command which will guide you to the right direction.

 To access the help command, type the following into the command line:
 > help